Combat

 This should be obvious, but since it needs to be said, unless you can do Handseals one handed (i.e., unless you have Single-Handed Seals, the unique), while Performing Handseals, your hands are not free to do other things (such as parry, or grab someone, or draw a weapon).
 Nor are they free to do a separate Perform Handseals action (even at SS 0) for a defensive interrupt.

 Resting is pausing to cool down and gather your breath.
 Since it doesn’t directly lead to incapacitating your enemy, most ninja prefer to do this out of battle; however, sometimes pacing yourself is the only way to achieve victory.
 Every Rest action you take reduces your Stamina penalty (see the ‘Fatigue’ portion of this chapter) by 1, to a minimum of 0.
-You cannot use AP to reduce the speed of your Rest action; ‘resting as fast as you can’ is, after all, something of an oxymoron.
+Rest can not have its base Speed reduced, nor can you use AP to reduce the speed of your Rest action; ‘resting as fast as you can’ is, after all, something of an oxymoron.

 Take the Hit (Speed 6, Interrupt)